Your privacy matters.

 Moreover, Lights Film School does not touch, store, or transmit your payment method details.

 However, neither people nor security systems are foolproof, including encryption systems – this is the internet, after all.
 While we’re zealous about security and use reasonable efforts to protect your information, we cannot guarantee its absolute security.
 We will make any legally-required disclosures of any breach of the security, confidentiality, or integrity of your sensitive information via email and/or conspicuous posting on our website(s), as expediently as possible and without unreasonable delay.

 What choices do I have with regards to the use of personal information?

-Please note that to protect your privacy and security, we may take reasonable steps – for example, requesting a unique password – to verify your identity before granting you account access or otherwise making corrections.
-You are responsible for maintaining the secrecy of your unique password and account information at all times.
+Please note that to protect your privacy and security, we may take reasonable steps to verify your identity before (in the case of a customer) granting you access to your membership account, or otherwise making corrections.
+You are responsible for maintaining the secrecy of your account information at all times.

-In any case, should you contact us to update, change, or delete your personal information, we will make commercially reasonable efforts to honor your request.
-We may retain an archived copy of your records as required by law or for legitimate business purposes.
-Of course, promptly after receiving your request, all personal information stored in databases we actively use, and other readily searchable media will be updated, changed, or deleted as appropriate, as soon as and to the extent reasonably and technically practicable.
+Should you contact us to update, correct, obtain, change, or delete your personal information, we will make commercially reasonable efforts to honor your request.
+Of course, promptly after receiving your request, all personal information stored in databases we actively use, and other readily searchable media will be updated, corrected, exported and delivered to you, changed, or deleted as appropriate, as soon as and to the extent reasonably and technically practicable.

 Lights Media Collective LLC